Shakugan no Shana: Setting and plot

-Shana formulates a countermeasure and is ultimately successful in adding a single law to Xanadu where the Denizens are not allowed to eat humans anymore.
-With Xanadu created, the Denizens depart to the new world, soon followed by hundreds of Flame Haze determined to help enforce order on it.
-Yuji intends to go to Xanadu alone and make sure humans and Denizens can eventually learn to coexist, but Shana refuses to be left behind.
-In the end, Yuji accepts Shana's feelings and the two kiss, which activates a spell left to Yuji by Crimson Lord Lamia that restores his existence, so Yuji is no longer a Torch.
-With the help of another spell from Lamia, Yuji successfully restores all humans in Misaki City whose existence was absorbed by the Denizens before he and Shana depart for Xanadu together.
+Shana formulates a countermeasure and adds a law to Xanadu that forbids the Denizens from eating humans.
+With Xanadu created, the Denizens depart along with other Flame Hazes who are determined to help enforce order on it.
+Yuji intends to go to Xanadu alone and ensure that humans and Denizens can learn to coexist, but Shana refuses to be left behind.
+Yuji ultimately accepts Shana's feelings and the two kiss, activating a spell Crimson Lord Lamia left for Yuji, which restores his existence and his humanity, meaning that he is no longer a Torch.
+With the help of another spell from Lamia, Yuji restores all humans in Misaki City whose existence the Denizens absorbed before he and Shana depart for Xanadu together.

 Production

 In an early draft of what would later become Shakugan no Shana, Yashichiro Takahashi set the story in a different dimension and described the main character as having the initial personality of Shana, but the appearance of an older woman similar to Margery Daw.
 However, after talking with an editor, Takahashi rewrote the character to have the appearance of a young girl.
 In doing so, he used Shana's small build to symbolize a story of growth and to emphasize the physical conflict between her and her opponents.
 Noizi Ito was contacted in early August 2002 to be the illustrator for the series, and she was very excited to work on the project after she read the manuscript for the first novel; this was the first time Ito drew illustrations for a book.

 Shortly before writing Shakugan no Shana, Takahashi made his debut as an author with A/B Extreme, which was awarded an honorable mention in the eighth Dengeki Novel Prize by MediaWorks (now ASCII Media Works) in 2001.
 By his own admission, A/B Extreme was too difficult for readers to understand, so for his next work, he set out to write something easier to grasp.
 As such, the initial premise of Shakugan no Shana was to write a boy meets girl story in a school setting, though initially love was not one of the themes included.
 He was given the freedom to write as he pleased based on this premise after showing it to his editor.